-The voice, tone, phrasing–in effect, the signature sound of the sax has distinguished a number of artists.
-Wayne Shorter, now 89 years old, has been a profound force of interpretation on the tenor saxophone; on the soprano saxophone, there is no greater master.
-He has remained at the forefront of influence with his instrument and intimately associated with a shortlist of the crucially essential innovators in modern jazz, including John Coltrane, Sonny Rollins, Art Blakey, and Miles Davis.
-In addition, both as an individual soloist and bandleader, Shorter’s compositions, recordings and performances represent an undiminished example of exploration – a jazz frontier in and of itself.
-Included in his artistic viewpoint is a transformative philosophy about this art form, referred to in a very personal quote, “write and play music like you want the world to be.”
+The voice, tone, phrasing—in effect, the signature sound of the saxophone has distinguished a number of artists.
+The late Wayne Shorter, having just passed away at 89, has been a profound force of interpretation on the tenor and on the soprano—there is no greater master.
+He remained at the forefront of influence with his instrument and is intimately associated with a shortlist of the crucially essential innovators in modern jazz, including John Coltrane, Sonny Rollins, Art Blakey, and Miles Davis.
+In addition, both as an individual soloist and bandleader, Shorter’s compositions, recordings and performances represent an undiminished example of exploration—a jazz frontier in and of itself.
+Included in his artistic viewpoint is a transformative philosophy about this art form, referred to in his very personal quote, “write and play music like you want the world to be.”

-Shorter was also a student, listening to his bandleader and acknowledging Blakey’s influential perspective on the contributing parts of an ensemble.
-Shorter learned to think of musical narrative as an act of collective storytelling.
-“Art Blakey would sit behind the drum kit and say, ‘Tell me that story!’” he says, transporting himself into a nightclub, holding an invisible saxophone in his hands.
+Shorter was also a dedicated student, listening to his bandleader and acknowledging Blakey’s influential perspective on the contributing parts of an ensemble.
+In a 2018 Washington Post interview, Shorter stated that he learned to think of musical narrative as an act of collective storytelling.
+“Art Blakey would sit behind the drum kit and say, ‘Tell me that story!'” he said, transporting himself into a nightclub, holding an invisible saxophone in his hands.
 “So, the narrative spreads throughout the group.”

 The performance style of this band formation was often called by Davis, “straight, no change.”
 As explained by music critic Richard Cook in his biography of Davis, (It’s About That Time: Miles Davis On and Off Record), they were “incorporating elements of free jazz without completely surrendering to the approach.
 This allowed the five musicians to simultaneously contribute to the group as equals at times, rather than to always follow the established pattern of having the group leader and then the backing musicians perform unrelated solos.”
 Shorter later stated, in Michelle Mercer’s 2004 biography Footprints, “That is what freedom means.”